 Nationally, there has been significant change in British town-centre shopping areas.
 This has been largely due to changes in people's shopping habits, for example, the rise of internet shopping and people buying goods from out-of-town retail parks.
-This has further been exacerbated by the Covid-19 pandemic which has encouraged people to stay at home and lessen face-to-face interactions.
+This was further exacerbated by the Covid-19 pandemic which encouraged people to stay at home and lessen face-to-face interactions.